dotnet/roslyn/docs/features/DefaultInterfaceImplementation.md

 - Implementing interface events in derived interfaces by using explicit implementation syntax, accessibility matches accessibility of the implemented member, no allowed modifiers.

-- Declaring static fields, auto-properties and field-like events (**protected** modifier is not allowed).
+- Declaring static fields, auto-properties and field-like events.

 - Declaring operators ```+ - ! ~ ++ -- true false * / % & | ^ << >> > < >= <=``` in interfaces.